Java Native Interface: Alternatives

 Microsoft's proprietary implementation of a Java Virtual Machine (Visual J++) had a similar mechanism for calling native code from Java, called the Raw Native Interface (RNI).
-In addition, it had an easy way to call existing native code that wasn't itself aware of Java, such as (but not limited to) the Windows API, called J/Direct.
+In addition, it had an easy way to call existing native code that was not itself aware of Java, such as (but not limited to) the Windows API, called J/Direct.
 However, following the Sun–Microsoft litigation about this implementation, Visual J++ is no longer maintained.

 RNI was less clumsy to use than JNI, because no bookkeeping with a Java environment pointer was needed.
 Instead, all Java objects could be accessed directly.
-To facilitate this, a tool was used that generated header files from Java classes.
+To facilitate this, a tool was used to generate header files from Java classes.
 Similarly, J/Direct was easier to use than using the necessary intermediate native library and JNI.

-Java Native Access (JNA) is a community-developed library that provides Java programs easy access to native shared libraries without using JNI.
+Java Native Access (JNA) is a community-developed library that provides Java programmers easy access to native shared libraries without using JNI.
+However, this requires the redistribution of the dependent jar library.
+The tradeoff is between JNI being harder to code and JNA being slower.
+JNI is built in to core Java.

+Since Java 22, the newer Foreign Function and Memory API is encouraged for use over JNI, due to the reduced boilerplate and simplified interface.